 We report on the condition of the property as well as marketing factors - like what?
 We're glad you asked!
 Such as if the park is registered on Google maps and other marketing factors that may determine if a park is not meeting its true potential because of poor management or a slow market.

 3 Packages to choose from

-(1) We start with deal breakers ~ takes a few weeks to complete ~ See Pricing.
+We start with the deal breakers which include a lot of back and forth with the city.
 This is a meticulous process that begins with in depth questions with the city and seller, often asked five ways - to build a true picture of the potential deal.
-Think of us as the Sherlock Holmes of the property world as we make a lots of phones calls and perform our online research magic.
+Think of us as the Sherlock Holmes of the property world as we make a lot of phone calls and perform our online research magic.
 We're trying to find a problem here - so that you don't have a big headache down the road...

 We can do A LOT online and working with the seller, the county and city to obtain information.
 However, there are also a lot of Ground Diligence tasks that can only be completed in person with a trained eye.